ACT

 Club email: lyndochtennisclub@gmail.com

-Our club has been operating for 99 years (100 year anniversary next year).
-We usually have up to 100 members in total, ranging from red ball juniors up to div 1 seniors and around 20 social members on Tuesday nights.
+Our club has been operating for 99 years (100-year anniversary next year).
+We usually have up to 100 members, ranging from red ball juniors up to division 1 seniors and about 20 social members on Tuesday nights.

 Represented by: TBA